Sunday, September 12, 2021

 Conan the Barbarian

-The fantastic Conan short stories from the 1930s by Robert E. Howard were a major source of inspiration for D&D: evil sorcerers, pitch-black dungeons, labyrinthine lost cities, thieves quarters, monsters, the hunt for treasure in ancient ruins.
+The fantastic Conan short stories from the 1930s by Robert E. Howard were a major source of inspiration for D&D: evil sorcerers, pitch-black dungeons, labyrinthine lost cities, thieves' quarters, monsters, the hunt for treasure in ancient ruins.

 There are good sources online for Conan, a Wiki, and a site for d20 conversions.
 I'm focusing only on the published short stories that were written by REH alone, not on those that were later written, sometimes based on fragments of his.